froxxon/Linx/README.md

 - Categorize, tag and filter links to find them fast
 - Role bases Access Control *per* link
 - Role based Access Control for editors and admins
-- OU based access control for normal users
+- OU based access control for regular users
 - Customize (*some*) CSS in web interface
 - Customize regular expressions used to your need
 - No database needed, all stored locally (*with pro's and con's coming with that approach*)